 The fullPIERS model was developed and internally validation in a cohort of 2023 women with pre-eclampsia admitted to tertiary perinatal units in Canada, the UK, New Zealand and Australia.
 With good stratification capacity and predictive performance (AUC ROC: 0.88), the fullPIERS model needs to be validated externally, and then recalibrated, using external datasets.

-Using the 2012 CIHR Knowledge Translation Award to Peter von Dadelszen, Vivian Ukah, herself a recipient of a UBC Four Year Fellowship (FYF), has been recruited to read for her PhD by undertaking the external validation and recalibration of the fullPIERS model, including and excluding translational biomarkers.
+Using the 2012 CIHR Knowledge Translation Award to Peter von Dadelszen, Vivian Ukah, herself a recipient of a UBC Four Year Fellowship (FYF), was recruited to to undertake the external validation and recalibration of the fullPIERS model, including addition of translational biomarkers, for for her PhD.

 Following baseline recalibration of the fullPIERS model using the initial dataset with novel methodology developed by Beth Payne primarily for her miniPIERS-focussed PhD thesis, the plan is to update the BC Women’s Hospital cohort of women admitted with any hypertensive disorder of pregnancy, and to import data from extant datasets that will inform the model.

 The integration of placental growth factor (PlGF) into fullPIERS will become a priority should the Brazilian Grand Challenges preterm birth operating grant be awarded (see Objective Four), as that study will use both PlGF and fullPIERS to risk stratify women with pre-eclampsia in that study.